Employment

 How to apply:

-Send a cover letter describing your interests and experience related to this job, resume, and writing samples (e.g. examples of social media posts, news articles, handouts, and opinion pieces) via email to careers@silentspring.org with “science writer” in the subject line.
+Send a resume and a cover letter describing your interests and experience related to this job via email to careers@silentspring.org with “Staff Accountant” in the subject line.

 Senior Scientist